Bry10022/Gewtymol/README.md

 # Gewtymol
 Gewtymol is an Open Source Font that I have created.

+The .sfd file is available if anyone wants to make changes.

 # How to install fonts on Windows
 ## Windows 10, Windows 8, Windows 7 or Windows Vista
 - Right-click on the font and choose Install.
 Or, you can open the font in the default Windows font viewer and click the Install button